Article first published January 2018, updated June 2019

 Welcome emails allow you to greet new subscribers who want to stay in the loop about your e-commerce business.
-But they do a lot more, too.
+But they’re capable of a lot more than that.

 In this post, we’ll look at the importance of welcome emails for your e-commerce business, walk you through the process of getting one set up, and put a spotlight on some amazing campaigns that you can learn from.